NoahBres/LearnRoadRunner/docs/dead-wheels.md

 ## Tuning - Two-Wheel

 Tuning your dead wheels is one of the most important steps along the entire tuning process.
 This is not constrained to Road Runner.
-Any time you choose to use Dead Wheels, whether it be in Road Runner, FTCLib, or your own home brew path following, your localization should be as accurate as possible.
+Any time you choose to use dead wheels, whether it be in Road Runner, FTCLib, or your own home brew path following, your localization should be as accurate as possible.

 ### Adjusting the wheel radius